Mediatek-Cloud/mcs-resources/content/en/README.md

 - Push and Pull DataPoints between a device and the sandbox, using data types such as geo-location, temperature, humidity and more
 - Remotely control your devices using state DataPoints, such as switch-state and more
 - Visualize DataPoints graphically
-- Receive notifications when DataPoints are collected or change
+- Receive email or GCM notifications when DataPoints are collected or change
 - Manage the life cycle of devices, as you would in your live implementation
 - Manage and control remotely, using the complementary mobile app
 - Create reports about prototypes, devices and collected data